RaisulislamRimon/project12-used-products-resale-client/README.md

+# Project details and instructions for running the client

+# Project details

+This project is a client side for the used-products-resale website.It is a simple web application that allows users to sell & buy books online.

+# Users can buy books

+# Users can sell books

+# Users can pay with Stripe payment gateway

+# Users can register

+# Sellers can add books/products to sell via website.

+## Live Website :

+### adminEmail: rimonppip0@gmail.com

+### adminPassword: rimon1

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).